-After a devestating family tragedy and loss, Bonnie ventured down the rabbit hole of holistic health to find answers.
-Through this journey she discovered the incredible book the China Study and the benifits of a wholefoods plant based diet for overall health.
-In this feature we chat to her about this journey and what she can now tell us about living a healthy plant based life.
+After a devastating family tragedy and loss, Bonnie ventured down the rabbit hole of holistic health to find answers.
+Through this journey, she discovered the incredible book the China Study and the benefits of a whole foods plant-based diet for overall health.
+In this feature, we chat to her about this journey and what she can now tell us about living a healthy plant-based life.
 Enjoy the chat!

 Tell us about yourself and your journey towards nutrition and health-focused work?

 I started to become interested in health and nutrition after my dad was diagnosed with bowel cancer.
 Someone suggested I read ‘The China Study’ and from there on in I was extremely focused on using food to help prevent disease, rather than promote it.

 As time passed my dad became quite unwell and my 26-year-old cousin was also diagnosed with bowel cancer (neither were genetic strains).
 Their journeys ignited my passion even more and I had endless conversations with my cousin about how we felt that lifestyle factors, particularly stress (which, like a poor diet, causes inflammation) probably had a huge impact on their health.
 It’s often people realise these things when it’s too late – which was the case for my dad and cousin – but I hope that sharing their story and motivating people to eat well and live well will make good of my family’s loss.

 People often question if you can be 100% healthy on a plant-based / vegan diet, what are your thoughts on this?